alphagov/govwifi-admin/README.md

 # GovWifi admin application
 # TEST #

-This is the GovWifi admin site, where organisations can create and manage their GovWifi installation within their organisation.
+This is the GovWifi admin site, where organisations can create and manage their GovWifi installation within their organisation

 The GovWifi [developer documentation][dev-docs] contains technical documentation for the GovWifi team in the Government Digital Service.